tatsumoto-ren/tatsumoto-ren.github.io/blog/learning-grammar.md

 * It is impossible to memorize every rule and exception.

 Output ability is the result of subconscious acquisition.
+In our native language,
+most of us don't know grammar rules.
+We just know what sounds right and what doesn't.
+When speaking,
+we don't have to think about grammar or vocabulary.
+We just think about the meaning we want to convey, and the words flow naturally.
 The only true way to acquire grammar in order to use it in your speech is by immersing in the target language,